 All students will find their individual school locker assignment on PowerSchool a few weeks after class schedules are published.

-Freshmen and transfer students are required to purchase a Prep-issued, gray-faced padlock.
-Big Brothers will deliver the padlocks to freshmen and transfer students and the $5 cost will be charged to the student’s FACTS account.
-Sophomores, juniors and seniors who do not already have a Prep-issued, gray-faced padlock should purchase one upon return to school.
+All students are required to purchase a Prep-issued, gray-faced padlock.
+Students who do not already have a Prep-issued, gray-faced padlock should purchase one during registration.